-- Closure is is the final step in the incident management process.
+- Closure is the final step in the incident management process.
 Typically, there is a checklist of activities that need to be performed is verify the initial categorization that was assigned to the incident and may involve a survey for the end user regarding their level of satisfaction in the way the incident was handled

-TeamHeadquarters aims to help you mature your IT organization with their integrated system that allows for formalization of IT through ITSM.
+TeamHeadquarters aims to help you mature your IT organization with their integrated system that allows for the formalization of IT through ITSM.
 Their Key ITSM Components include: